Residents First: Effective, Efficient and Accessible Operations

 Building on previous work and lessons learned

-Ensure racial equity is applied
+Ensure racial equity and shared power with community is applied